 Elston Hall Learning Trust work in close partnership with St Bartholomew’s Multi Academy Trust to recruit ITT trainees for both Trusts.
 This partnership has proven many successful years of collaborative working and have an excellent reputation of recruitment for previous NQTs, following successful teaching placements.

 All schools that participate in the partnership are within the Wolverhampton and South Staffordshire region.
 Both lead schools work together to recruit trainees and deliver Continuous Professional Development to professionals across the city and beyond.
-Trainees across the partnership are extremely well supported by their School-Based Mentors, and we have a commendable previous success rate of Newly Qualified Teachers passing their NQT year.
+Trainees across the partnership are extremely well supported by their School-Based Mentors, and we have a commendable previous success rate of Newly Qualified Teachers and Early Career Teachers successfully completing their induction periods.
 Working within the partnership gives students the opportunity to experience a wide variety of settings across the city, from one form entry schools, to schools with 700+ pupils.
 Both MATs also have a strong reputation of ‘growing their own leaders’ with many previous NQTs now in middle and senior management positions.

 Our Teacher Training routes are delivered in partnership with the University of Wolverhampton and University of Birmingham.

 The Partnership between EHLT and the Universities will ensure:

 an outstanding academic (The University of Wolverhampton) and 'hands-on' school-based experience in a variety of educational settings is delivered